2025-2026 Edition

 One Physical Education course is required for the General Education requirement and must be completed by the end of the First Year.
 One additional point of elective Physical Education may be counted towards the 122 points required for graduation, if space is available.
 Transfer students must complete one semester of Physical Education by the end of the Junior Year and are not eligible for the second point of credit.

 Dance technique courses also fulfill the Physical Education requirement.
-Some Dance courses receive a letter grade as opposed to an automatic pass/fail grade.
+All Dance Technique courses receive a letter grade as opposed to an automatic pass/fail grade.
 Consult the Dance Department for more information.

 The Physical Education requirement may be fulfilled through satisfactory participation on an intercollegiate athletic team (including the cheerleading and dance teams).
 A student participating on an intercollegiate team must add the team course number on their program.